 PLSC 4348 Seminar: Comparative Government and Politics

-An overview of the central questions in the study of comparative government and politics
+An overview of the central questions in the study of comparative government and politics.

-PLSC 4353 Government/Politics of East Asia
+PLSC 4353 Political Economy of East Asia

 PLSC 4354 The Third World and North-South Relations

-An inquiry into problems and theories of political economy of development and dependency in the Third World countries.
+An inquiry into problems and theories of political economy of development and dependency in Third World countries.